 Deborah DeYoung is an Information Officer at the UN Information Center.
 Deborah worked on Capitol Hill for 13 years, serving as the spokeswoman for the Senate Banking, Housing and Urban Affairs Committee, chaired by Michigan Senator Don Riegle; the Senate investigation into the fate of MIAs and POWs from the Vietnam War, led by Senators John Kerry and John McCain; and the Senate Environment and Public Works Committee, chaired by Montana Senator Max Baucus.
 She also worked for Congressmen Sander Levin and Tony Hall.
 She joined the UN Information Center’s staff after working briefly at the UN World Food Program’s regional hub, in Nairobi, and has traveled extensively to focus, primarily, on humanitarian issues.
 A graduate of the University of Oregon’s School of Journalism, Deborah was a reporter at the Midland Daily News, a Michigan newspaper before moving to Washington.

-Karen Smyth is the Congressional Liaison for the UN Information Center, where she informs congressional offices of the UN’s work and responds to congressional inquiries regarding the UN.
-She also monitors congressional actions relevant to the UN.
-Additionally, Karen is part of the small information team that coordinates schedules for senior United Nations officials coming to Washington for meetings with US government and congressional offices, as well as the NGO community, think tanks, the media and others.
+Karen Smyth is the Congressional/Senior Liaison Assistant for the UN Information Center, where she serves as a first point of contact for congressional offices on requests or questions related to the UN, helps inform staff of the UN’s work and monitors congressional actions relevant to the UN.
+Having pursued protocol training as a personal interest, Karen is part of the small information team that develops official programs for senior United Nations officials coming to Washington for meetings with US government and congressional offices, as well as the NGO community, think tanks, the media and others.
+Karen is also the focal point for the coordination of information sharing within the UN "Family" in Washington.
 She joined the UNIC in 1993, after having participated in an internship there the previous summer, and has held several positions within the small office during her time here.
 Karen graduated from New England College in Henniker, NH in 1993 with a B.A. in International Relations.
 She is married with two children.

 Liam Murphy joined UNIC in 2005 as Information Coordinator.
 Liam is responsible for public information, online communications, the Center’s library, and the intern program.
 Prior to working at the Center, Liam worked for the International Labor Organization for 3 years, where he was responsible for administration and information activities in the DC office.
 Prior to the ILO, he held several administrative and technical positions with various organizations including the Public Broadcasting Service and the Providence Journal Company.
 Liam's early years were spent moving around and living abroad, gaining an appreciation for cultures and places.
 His family ultimately settled in Rhode Island and that's where he calls home.
 Liam received his degree in International Politics from American University’s School of International Service in 2000.
 He is the proud manager and coach of the UNIC Washington softball team, the UN Do’s.